huoyanzhizhou/dig-eg-gaz.github.io/_pages/how-to/OCR-instructions.md

 4. It is possible that your page contains text in French.
 If this is the case, enclose that text in its own area and set the language (in the "Area Properties" tab at the bottom of the screen) to French.
 5. Once the sequence of areas is correct, click the "read" icon again.
 The program will reread the text in the order you've indicated.
 6. Click on the "verification" icon, and proceed to correct the text.
 When verifying the text, remember that you are only correcting the automatic reading. *Do not* correct any errors you might find in the newspaper itself--not even minor spelling errors.
 We want to preserve the newspaper in its original text, warts and all.
 7. Once you've verified some or all of the text, save your verification work.
 (If you close Finereader without saving the verification separately, you will lose your work).
 To do this, use the "Save" icon in the middle top of the page.
-Choose "Plain text" as the document layout, and click "Save."
+Choose "Plain text" or "Word Document" as the document layout (as you like), and click "Save."
 Name the document following the standard format of YYYY-MM-DD-p#.
 If you click "Format options," and check "Use blank line as paragraph separator," it will make your work easier later on.
 You can now close Finereader without losing your verification work.
 8. Once you've finished work on the page, upload it to your personal GitHub repository.

 ### If you are using Mac:
 This is one of the rare instances when you may be better off using Windows.
 If you can get ahold of a Windows machine and use Finereader following the instructions above, that may be easier.
 If not, you can use the Mac version of Finereader, which you can [download here](https://trial.abbyyusa.com/download-frpro-mac-free-trial).
 The Mac version lacks a verification tool, but it works okay.
 When you open the .dmg file you've downloaded, don't install the program by dragging it into your applications folder.
 Instead, doubleclick the Finereader icon and run the program directly.
 That way you may face fewer problems if your trial period runs out.

 To use Finereader on a mac, follow steps 2 to 5 of the instructions above.
 Then, click "Export."
-Choose a format (I recommend plain text) and save the file.
+Choose a format (I recommend plain text, but .doc is also useful) and save the file.
 Then open that file for text correction and to transfer the text into the Oxygen XML editor.

+### If your trial license runs out:
+The free version of [Finereader Online](finereaderonline.com) allows you to OCR 10 pages per month.
+This should help if you don't manage to finish all of your OCR in time.
+Note that there is no verification tool in the online version.

 ## 2. Move the text into your XML file